tjmahr/charlatan/inst/review/review.md

 #> <environment: namespace:charlatan>
 ```

 The package rightly calls upon R's built-in number generators (`rnorm`, `runif`, `rbeta`, etc.) for almost all of the number generators.
-It uses different defaults for the uniform distribution than R, but uses the same defaults as R for the others.
+It uses different defaults for the uniform distribution than R, but does use the same defaults as R for the others.

 ``` r
 args(runif)